German Christmas in a dry cabin

 If you like this story tweet your friends a great story about Alaskan immigrants.

 What is your Christmas story?
 What do you do on Christmas?
 Do you celebrate with friends or the family?
-Let me know by email, I am curious.
+Have a great Christmas season.

 Winter work outfit